warncke/immutable-app/README.md

 Files can be either controllers, models, or templates.

+##### Components

+Folders containing Immutable App Components.

 ##### Controllers

-Controllers must be named like <Name>.controller.js but the name is not used for anything.
+Controllers must be named like <controller-name>.controller.js but the name is not used for anything.

 Each controller file must export a plain object that can be passed to `new ImmutableCoreController`.